orsonteodoro/nano-ycmd/README.md

 ####Why use ycmd backend over the builtin WORDCOMPLETION?

-ycmd allows to you use IntelliSense for C# sources using omnisharp/omnisharp-roslyn that the big IDE editors have.
-It goes beyond word completion.
+ycmd allows to you use IntelliSense for C# sources using omnisharp-server/omnisharp-roslyn that the big IDE editors have.
+It goes beyond word completion providing documentation about method signatures and real time syntax checking (currently not supported in nano-ycmd).

 ####How do I use this code completion feature?